liorp/liorp.github.io/_posts/2022-01-20-hyperreals.md

   - hyperreal
 ---

 I love books.
-I think that the most important invention of the modern age is the printing press.
-And I also like math.
+And I also love math.
 That's probably why I couldn't lay my hands off a book named "When Einstein Walked With Gödel: Excursions to the Edge of Thought" by Jim Holt.
 The book is collection of essays on many diverse themes as science and philosophy; it also explores the works of prominent scientists such as Einstein and Turing.